alixedi/fast-gov-uk/docs/scaffolding/forms.rst

 .. image:: https://raw.githubusercontent.com/alixedi/fast-gov-uk/refs/heads/main/docs/_static/feedback.png
    :alt: Screenshot of the simple example

-The following is how you would build this form in fast-gov-uk -
+The following is how you would build this feedback form in fast-gov-uk -

 .. code-block:: python
     :linenos: